 Good prioritization is very often the difference between success and failure.

-Management legend Antonio Nieto-Rodriguez notes that in organisations where people prioritize properly costs can be cut by up to 15%.
+Management legend Antonio Nieto-Rodriguez notes that in organizations where people prioritize properly, costs can be cut by up to 15%.

 Prioritization is pivotal for every decision-maker to work efficiently.
 This may sound simple, but surprisingly, lack of prioritization in companies is all too common these days.

 The Economist and Mathematician Helmar Nahr once said:

 "Set priorities means to choose what is left undone" — Helmar Nahr

 Weak decision-making is usually driven by a fear of cutting the wrong projects or a lack of trust in one's own decisions.
 This is very understandable when solid prioritization frameworks aren't put into place.

 The good news: Prioritization done right can give you and your business a powerful competitive edge!

 But doing it only once is not enough.
 There are countless internal and external factors that influence the decision-making process, so you need to be agile and responsive if you want to stay ahead.
 It's also important to take new learnings into account and optimize your strategy on an ongoing basis.